53v3n3d4/Theme-Treble/SETTINGS.md

     // Tabs

     // Tabs style options: "do", "re", "mi" and "fa".
-    // Option "do": Only "do" style has tab button glued to
+    // - "do": Only "do" style has tab button glued to sheet
-    // sheet view.
+    // view.
 This option has support for inactive sheet
     // dimming feature if tabset_background set to true
     // (Dark and Light theme) or adaptive_contrast set to
     // true (Adaptive theme).